Will the EU cost people more than a daily coffee?

 What is likely to change?

 - Cuts are expected in the two biggest budget areas, accounting for nearly 75% of current EU spending: agriculture and "cohesion" (the latter means funding for poorer regions).
-The Politico news website says Mr Oettinger plans a 6% cut in each of those two areas.
+Mr Oettinger is calling for cuts of about 5% in both areas.
+In agriculture, support should focus on small and medium-sized farms, not big agri-businesses.